US STOCKS-Wall Street set for weekly gain, boosted by growth stocks | Business

 - United States

-Wall Street's main indexes rose on Friday and were set to snap a three-week losing streak, as investors piled into technology and high-growth stocks ahead of key U.S. inflation data next week.
+Wall Street's main indexes extended gains on Friday afternoon and were set to snap a three-week losing streak, as investors piled into technology and high-growth stocks ahead of key U.S. inflation data next week.

+"It's not surprising we get a little bit of a bounce like we're getting here, as a lot of this is technical," said Jack Janasiewicz, lead portfolio strategist and portfolio manager at Natixis Investment Managers Solutions.
+"I wouldn't be shocked if we started the week off with a little bit more strength and then we sort of settle down and give back a little bit as we get ready for the CPI," he added.

+Investors are awaiting August's consumer prices (CPI) report on Tuesday for any signs that inflation may be easing.
+It is expected to show that prices rose at an 8.1% pace over the year in August, compared with 8.5% in July.
 Wells Fargo economists expect headline inflation to log its steepest monthly decline since the peak of the pandemic in April 2020, helped by a pullback in gas prices.
-"There's an expectation that the economy is slowing down, and inflation is starting to moderate, and in a slowing economy, people want to own growth.
-That's where we have more visibility into earnings," said David Sadkin, president at Bel Air Investment Advisors.

-All the 11 major S&P sectors traded higher, with communication services, technology, energy and consumer discretionary leading the way.
-High-growth stocks such as Tesla, Apple Inc , Alphabet Inc and Amazon.com Inc gained between 1.6% and 3%.
+All 11 major S&P sectors traded higher, with communication services, technology, energy and consumer discretionary leading the way.
+High-growth stocks such as Tesla, Apple Inc , Alphabet Inc and Amazon.com Inc gained between 1.8% and slightly over 3%.

 Fed Chair Jerome Powell said on Thursday that the U.S. central bank is "strongly committed" to controlling inflation but there remains hope it can be done without the "very high social costs" involved in prior inflation fights.
 Several other Fed policymakers have also reiterated their commitment to fighting runaway inflation in recent weeks, making investors jittery about the prospects of another outsized interest rate hike from the Federal Reserve.

-Traders are pricing in an 86% chance of a 75 basis point rate hike at the next meeting, up from 57% a week earlier, according to CME Group's Fedwatch tool.
-The CBOE volatility index, a gauge of investor anxiety, fell to a two-week low of 22.9 but stayed above its long-term average of 20.
+Traders are pricing in an 88% chance of a 75 basis point rate hike at the next meeting, up from 57% a week earlier, according to CME Group's Fedwatch Tool https://www.cmegroup.com/trading/interest-rates/countdown-to-fomc.html?redirect=/trading/interest-rates/fed-funds.html.
+The CBOE volatility index, a gauge of investor anxiety, fell to a two-week low of 22.64 but stayed above its long-term average of about 20.

-Advancing issues outnumbered decliners by a 6.34-to-1 ratio on the NYSE and 2.76-to-1 ratio on the Nasdaq.
-The S&P index recorded seven new 52-week highs and no new lows, while the Nasdaq recorded 37 new highs and 43 new lows.
+Advancing issues outnumbered declining ones on the NYSE by a 5.88-to-1 ratio; on Nasdaq, a 2.75-to-1 ratio favored advancers.
+The S&P 500 posted seven new 52-week highs and no new lows; the Nasdaq Composite recorded 42 new highs and 54 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)